 Need a little more information?
 Keep scrolling through the page.

-These standards also apply to newsracks, outdoor dining, street performances, pushcart vending, mail drop-off boxes, and certain minor encroachments, including outdoor merchandise, street furniture and accessories, awnings, lighting, signage, and Façade Grant elements.
+These standards apply to newsracks, outdoor seating, parklets, pushcart vending, street performers, mail drop-off boxes, and certain minor encroachments, including outdoor merchandise, and street furniture and accessories.

 Permit and Development Portal